Vyral/brett-jennings-recruiting/_posts/2020-06-15-success-secrets-to-get-your-buyers-offer-accepted.md

 21:00 - How Nneka Uses Past Sales Data to Overcome "We want to wait for the market to dip"

-21:50 - How Ryan has his Lender Calculate Payments "You dont live in the Price, You Live in the Monthly Payment"
+21:50 - How Ryan Has His Lender Calculate Payments "You Don't Live in the Price, You Live in the Monthly Payment"

 28:30 - How Lin-Lin Researches Listing Agents Listing History to Set Expectation on Final Sale Price&nbsp;